 - What are the must-needed plugins should I use?

 - Using Plugins you can add/Integrate features to your website.
 Like SEO, Google Analytics, Security, Caching, etc.

-- WordPress website can have many or zero Active plugins.
-The most website has 10-30 Plugins active depending on-site needs.
+- WordPress websites can have many or zero Active plugins.
+The most website has 10-30 Plugins active depending on on-site needs.

 - It allows you to extend Website features beyond the standard WordPress site.

 - It allows you to create almost any kind of website by extending features.
-For Example eCommerce Website, Social Network, Community Forums, etc.
+For Example eCommerce Websites, Social Networks, Community Forums, etc.

 - You can search for categories by your needs.
 For example WordPress RSS plugin, WordPress location plugin, WordPress sitemap plugin, WordPress lightbox plugin, etc.